• 10 BEST PODCASTS OF 2021

 Emma Morgenstern

-Emma Morgenstern has produced a bunch of different podcasts, including Lateral Damage (Sports Illustrated), The Queen (Slate), Katie Couric (Stitcher), We Came to Win (Gimlet), Tell Me Something I Don't Know (Dubner Productions), and Dunkumentaries (ESPN).
+Emma Morgenstern has produced a bunch of different podcasts, including The Queen (Slate), Katie Couric (Stitcher), We Came to Win (Gimlet), Tell Me Something I Don't Know (Dubner Productions), and Dunkumentaries (ESPN).
 She's a graduate of the Salt Institute.
-When she was a student at the University of Pennsylvania, she founded the first college food magazine, Penn Appétit, which is still an active publication more than a decade later.
+When she was a student at the University of Pennsylvania, she founded the first college food magazine, Penn Appétit, which is still an active publication more than 15 years later.

 Andres O'Hara